mlevans0/overleaf-server-docs/docs/getting-started/microservices.md

 ## The MongoDB and Redis Containers

 Overleaf depends on two external databases: MongoDB and Redis.
-By default, the {{ versions['toolkit-short'] }} will provision a container for each of these databases, in addition to the Overleaf container, for a total of three docker containers.
+By default, the {{ versions['toolkit-short'] }} will provision a container for each of these databases, in addition to the Overleaf container, for a total of three Docker containers.

 !!! tip